-Prerequisite: OT 054 with a grade of C or better, or OT 054A with a grade of C or CR, or instructor recommendation.
+Prerequisite: OT 054A with a minimum grade of C or CR, or instructor recommendation.
 Students may register in both OT 054A and OT 054B concurrently, but must successfully complete OT 054A before starting OT 054B.
 OT 054B is an individualized beginning keyboarding course taught on the computer.
 Touch typing is developed for the alphabet, punctuation, symbols, and top row number keys.
 Speed will be built to a minimum of 30 words per minute.
 Materials studied include production of documents such as correspondence, memos, reports and tables in standard formats.
 Students are required to attend 1 hour of lab per week in the Office Technology lab.
 Successful completion (C or better) OT 054A is required or OT 54 Unit 2.
 Students may test out of OT 54B if they can meet a minimum of 30 wpm with proper technique.
 Students are expected to complete both the lecture and lab portions of the course.
-Three hours lecture (8 week course).
+Three hours lecture (8-week course).